 3. Take care of your body and mind

 Aside from getting enough hours of sleep each night, structure your days so that you also allocate time for relaxation and just completely switching off.
-Make a ritual of taking a long bath, meditating, or taking something like CBD oil before bedtime to calm your nerves and recharge your system.
+Make a ritual of taking a long bath or meditating before bedtime to calm your nerves and recharge your system.

 4. Identify and track your triggers